 Beef suet is the raw, hard fat found around the loins and kidneys.
 Beef suet vs tallow contains a higher level of triglyceride.
 The result is that suet has a higher melting point and solidifying point than tallow.
 Suet is used in many recipes, such as puddings, pastry, and sweet mincemeat.

-All of our beef is domestically raised by local American farmers and Angus bred.
-Our beef farmers pasture raises their beef and grain finished from harvest grown on their farm.
-Unlike internationally imported beef, typically from New Zealand and Australia, our locally sourced and never aged.
+All of our beef is unaged and domestically raised by local American farmers and Angus-bred.
+Our beef farmer pasture raises their beef and grain finished from harvest grown on their farm.
+Unlike internationally imported beef, typically from New Zealand and Australia, our beef is locally sourced and never aged.
 All of our beef is USDA Inspected and Halal Meat